AnthonySteele/anthonysteele.github.io/nancyWebServicePatterns.md

-# Patterns for web services in NancyFx
+# Patterns for web services in Nancy

 I wrote this in February 2014.
-Hosted here again for reference.
+It is hosted here again for reference.

+## Original text

-I wanted to write a bit about c# and HTTP and some patterns of code in [NancyFx](http://nancyfx.org/) to tie them together.
+I wanted to write a bit about C# and HTTP and some patterns of code in [Nancy](http://nancyfx.org/) to tie them together.
 This is informed by some of the things that I've been doing at work at [7digital](https://www.7digital.com/).
 The lessons that I have learned are due to 7digital, but the faults and opinions in this post are mine.

 The goal in a lot of our coding is to integrate small services over HTTP [into an API](http://developer.7digital.com/resources/api-docs/introduction).
-We use a few different web frameworks, including NancyFx.
+We use a few different web frameworks, including [Nancy](http://nancyfx.org/).
 The main things that we want from Nancy and other web frameworks are:

 ## Endpoints

 * They must give us HTTP endpoints.
 There will be at least one endpoint in the project and usually more, but more than 10 in the same service is rare.
 This is [microservices as a SOA strategy](https://en.wikipedia.org/wiki/Service-oriented_architecture).
-* We use different HTTP verbs as appropriate, but most of the endpoints are for the verb GET.
-Most of the rest respond to POST.
+* We use different HTTP verbs as appropriate, but most of the endpoints are for the verb `GET`.
+Most of the rest respond to `POST`.
 * Endpoints return data.
 We are not doing html views in the services.
 There is a C# [Data Transfer Object (DTO)](http://en.wikipedia.org/wiki/Data_transfer_object) to represent that data.
 * We always want to do [standard content negotiation](http://en.wikipedia.org/wiki/Content_negotiation) so that the client gets the DTO formatted as XML or Json.
 * There is always a DTO to send.
-Even a complete failure is turned into an error DTO (with response code 500 internal server error).
+Even a complete failure is turned into an error DTO (with response code `500 Internal Server Error`).
-* We occasionally want to set the response code to something other than 200 OK.
+* We occasionally want to set the response code to something other than `200 OK`.

 Nancy is a good fit to this scenario, but I want to talk about some strategies for scaling it beyond simple cases.

 ## Digression: Modern websites

-Nancy is a good fit for the Api scenario, but if I was starting a website right now and targeting only modern browsers, I would use AngularJS for the front end, maybe with bootstrap (I'm no designer!) and ng-boilerplate for the jumpstart and build automation tools.
+Nancy is a good fit for the Api scenario, but if I was starting a website right now and targeting only modern browsers, I would use [AngularJS](https://angularjs.org/) for the front end, maybe with [bootstrap](http://getbootstrap.com/) (I'm no designer!) and ng-boilerplate for the jumpstart and build automation tools.
 Once you have that, you find that there is little or no server-side html generation.
 Just data endpoints that serve Json.
 So the scenario is again similar and Nancy is a good fit.

 ## The simplest case